How to get to Kamikochi in Winter

 If you are an adventurous traveler looking for pristine snowscapes, this is everything you need to know about visiting Kamikochi in winter (including the risks involved).

-What “Closed” Means
+What “Closed” in Kamikochi Means

 Before heading off for Kamikochi, its best to keep in mind that Kamikochi is technically not a tourist destination in winter.
 It is quite a harsh winter mountain environment, recommended for people experienced with mountain terrains.
 Some risks Kamikochi poses in winter are: